 Is Weight Gain Possible After Stopping Weight Loss Medication?

 Federal guidelines for physical fitness recommend at least 150 minutes of moderate-intensity aerobic activity and at least two days of muscle-strengthening activities each week.
-You may need to increase the amount of time spent exercising to 300 minutes of moderate-intensity activity each week to achieve long-term weight loss.
+You may need to increase the exercise to 300 minutes of moderate-intensity activity each week to achieve long-term weight loss.

 Are You Ready to Make a Change Using Weight Loss Medication?

-You should not be afraid to ask your doctor about weight loss medications that can make weight loss easier.
+It would be best if you were not afraid to ask your doctor about weight loss medications that can make weight loss easier.
 These medicines cannot replace physical activity or healthy eating habits.
-All of these elements should go together if you want to be slimmer and healthier over the long term.
-Studies show that these medications work best when combined with a healthy lifestyle program.
+All these elements should go together if you want to be slimmer and healthier over the long term.
+Studies show these medications work best when combined with a healthy lifestyle program.